-Staying overnight in the town will allow you to see it in a totally different light, without all the crowds.
-In addition, it’s really easy to visit other locations on Lake Garda from Sirmione by boat, which was very important to me.
+Staying overnight will allow you to see Sirmione in a totally different light when the crowds disperse.
+In addition, it’s really easy to visit other towns on Lake Garda by boat, which was very important to me.

 We also really loved the breakfast that was included in the room rate and the location where it was served.